adityakamalsharma/to-do-FOR-OSCP-ATTACK_MACHINE/corrections after zscript.md

-That's a very common and expected outcome after a script like this runs\!

-[cite\_start]The good news is that the script ran flawlessly, meaning your dependencies are installed, your plugins are cloned, and **Zsh is your new shell**[cite: 27, 28].
-The **`kali%`** prompt you see confirms you are in Zsh.

 ### ⚠️ The Problem: Missing Theme

 The message `[oh-my-zsh] theme 'kali' not found` and the prompt `kali%` indicate a simple configuration issue: